 Presentation of Archival Materials of the Neoplastic Room

-The Neoplastic Room serves not only as a memorable background for paintings, but is a work of art in itself.
-It was designed in 1948 by Władysław Strzemiński on order of Marian Minich, the then director of the Muzeum Sztuki.
-Originally, it was a presentation room for part of a.r. group’s collection of paintings by artists associated with the Dutch group De Stijl and Neoplasticism (van Doesburg, Vantongerloo, Gorin, Taeuber-Arp, Hélion, Huszar, Stażewski), and sculptures - spatial compositions by Katarzyna Kobro and works by Władysław Strzemiński.
+The Neoplastic Room serves not only as a memorable background for paintings, but it is a work of art itself.
+It was designed in 1948 by Władysław Strzemiński on order of Marian Minich, the then director of Muzeum Sztuki.
+Originally, it was a presentation room for part of a.r. group’s collection of paintings by artists associated with the Dutch group De Stijl and Neoplasticism (van Doesburg, Vantongerloo, Gorin, Taeuber-Arp, Hélion, Huszar, Stażewski), and sculptures- spatial compositions by Katarzyna Kobro and works by Władysław Strzemiński.
 The room was destroyed in 1950.
-The authorities saw in it a form of art that did not meet the requirements of the communist doctrine and was therefore seen as totally unnecessary, not to say, harmful.
+The authorities saw it as a form of art that did not meet the requirements of the communist doctrine and was therefore seen as totally unnecessary, not to say, harmful.
 In 1960, the Neoplastic Room was reconstructed by Władysław Strzemiński's student Bolesław Utkin, and since that time, it has probably been the most recognisable artistic space on the map of Poland.
 The arrangement of works exhibited and the character of the room, previously called the Berlin Room, would change from time to time, but eventually since 2010, the Neoplastic Room has been a unique space where a dialogue between artists and exhibition curators regularly takes place.